daxkjh/Project2/README.md

 Planned to link ingredient list with shopping api to search food prices.
 Did not link API to generate impressive results.
 Inconsistent styling and coding.
+Did not add pagination to cards results is my biggest regret.

 How I could have done better:

 Be more productive and not procrastinate in my work.
+Be more independent in my learning journey.
 Plan better, review more APIs, think through what i should do.
 Learn Tailwind and Bootstrap.

-Credits
+Credits:

-Class mates from SEI 36 for encouragement
+Class mates from SEI 36 for encouragement.
+Simon for helping in unstucking on fav page selection issue.
+Clivan & Brandon for teaching me important aspects of MUI.
+Joseph for blowing my mind on MUI documentation.
+Also Joseph for influencing my choice to use MUI.
-Simon for helping in unstucking on fav page selection issue Wei Wen for helping clear the final BugBear. its the label.
+Wei Wen for helping clear the final BugBear. its the label.

 API
 this app uses api from data.gov.sg & edamam.com